 Since then, David has worked with a variety of companies, including IHG, MFG, Fidelity, HBO, and Vanguard.
 He spent 3 years developing a start-up as the Principal Software Engineer called Go Events Go!.
 In 2014, he developed a second start-up called Work n Perk, helping companies measure skills, capabilities, and helping employees to explore new areas of interest through challenges.

-His experience includes work as a Certified Flex Developer and Full-Stack development, with languages and frameworks such as Java, GWT and AngularJS.
+His experience includes work as a Certified Flex Developer and Full-Stack development, with languages and frameworks such as Java, GWT and Angular.

 In 2010, while working a contract in Philadelphia, Pennsylvania, David met Jami Krause, a Physician Assistant and avid runner.
-David currently lives in the Greater Philadelphia, Pennsylvania, with his wife and two kids.
-He is the founder of Fast Dog Consulting.
+David currently lives in Lititz, Pennsylvania, with his wife and two kids and works as a consultant in the Aerospace/Defense Industry.